Metalenz and UMC Bring Breakthrough Face Authentication Solution Polar ID to Mass Production

-Metalenz, the leader in metasurface innovation and commercialization, and United Microelectronics Corporation ("UMC"), a leading global semiconductor foundry, today announced Metalenz's its breakthrough face authentication solution, Polar ID, is now ready for mass production through UMC.
+Metalenz, the leader in metasurface innovation and commercialization, and United Microelectronics Corporation, a leading global semiconductor foundry, today announced Metalenz’s its breakthrough face authentication solution, Polar ID, is now ready for mass production through UMC.

 “By combining our metasurface innovation with UMC’s manufacturing scale and process maturity, Polar ID is ready to meet the demands of high-volume consumer electronics, and to bring secure, affordable face authentication to billions of devices,” said Rob Devlin, CEO and Co-Founder of Metalenz.
 “Metalenz is the critical enabler of the metasurface market.
 With the first generation of our technology already at work in the market replacing lens stacks in existing sensing solutions, we are now leveraging the unique capabilities of our technology to bring new forms of sensing to mass markets for the first time.
 With demand for secure and convenient biometrics rapidly expanding across consumer devices and IoT, Polar ID delivers secure face authentication in the smallest, simplest form factor, making advanced sensing accessible beyond premium tiers and in places it wasn’t previously possible.”